manticoresoftware/manticoresearch/README.md

 select * from movies where match('google');
 ```

-When you exit from the mysql client it stops and removes the container, so use this way only for testing / sandboxing purposes.
+When you exit from the MySQL client, it stops and removes the container, so use this way only for testing / sandboxing purposes.

 Read [the full instruction for the docker image](https://dockr.ly/33biV0U) for more details including our recommendations on running it in production.